 “The real question is whether this is enough to derail the momentum the Android ecosystem has gained in the marketplace,” Lemley said.

-Samsung has used Google Inc. (GOOG)’s Android free operating system to build phones that propelled it to the number one spot in the phone market
+Samsung has used Google Inc. (GOOG:US)’s Android free operating system to build phones that propelled it to the number one spot in the phone market

 The nine-member jury rejected Samsung’s patent counterclaims against Apple, the world’s largest company by market capitalization, and its request for damages.
 The jury also determined that all of Apple’s patents at stake in the trial were valid.
 Apple also won findings that Samsung devices diluted the value of its so-called trade dress, or how a product looks.